'Do our lives count for less?': COVID-19 exposes cracks in disability aid

 According to the government's "market basket measure," the poverty threshold for a single person in Calgary was $20,585 in 2018 — double Alberta's standard disability rate of $10,301.
 Even at the higher end of the spectrum, B.C.'s support payments fall $5,882 short of the $20,684 poverty threshold in Vancouver.

-Even as the pandemic has exacerbated the desperate circumstances for many on disability assistance, gallacher said the $300 supplement has shown how a modest increase can have momentous impacts on people's quality of life.
+Even as the pandemic has exacerbated the desperate circumstances many disability assistance recipients live in, gallacher said the $300 supplement has shown how a modest increase can have momentous impacts on people's quality of life.

 In an informal survey of 285 people who received the supplement, 300ToLive found that the overwhelming majority of respondents said they spent the money on healthy food.

-Gallacher was particularly touched by one woman who said the supplement ensured that she didn't have to choose between paying rent and feeding her one-year-old daughter, and even buy a new bedsheet and underwear for the first time in years.
+Gallacher was particularly touched by one woman who said the supplement ensured that she didn't have to choose between paying rent and feeding her one-year-old daughter, and even allowed her to buy a new bedsheet and underwear for the first time in years.

 A spokeswoman for B.C.'s Ministry of Social Development and Poverty Reduction said the supplement, which is due to expire after this month's cheque, is an "extraordinary measure" meant to relieve the compounded pressures on assistance recipients who already live in poverty.

-But gallacher said the government's insufficient supports betray its indifference towards the plight of people with disabilities.
+But gallacher, a wheelchair user with multiple disabilities that impact their mobility and cognition, said the government's insufficient support rates betray its indifference towards the plight of people with disabilities.

-"It says what much of society says: that our lives and contributions aren't as important, we're disposable," gallacher, who has a hearing condition, said by email.
+"It says what much of society says: that our lives and contributions aren't as important, we're disposable," gallacher, who has a cognitive disorder that affects how they process auditory information, said by email.

 "The federal government decided that $2,000 was the amount per month that folks across the country needed to live during this pandemic, so why are we still being forced to live well below that, while often having significant expenses?
 Do our lives count for less?"

-Note: Note to readers: This is a corrected story.
-A previous version said gallacher had a hearing condition.